rmattila/text2orthic/README.md

 To add a new glyph, place a `.png` image in the `resources/glyphs` folder.
 The filename should match the glyph's representation (e.g., `ing.png` for the "ing" glyph).
 In the image, mark the start of the glyph's stroke with a green pixel and the end with a red pixel.
 The system prioritizes longer filenames, meaning if `ing.png` exists, it will be used over separate `i.png`, `n.png` and `g.png` glyphs for the "ing" combination.

 ## Demonstrations
-Below are images demonstrating the system's output:
+Below are images demonstrating the system's output.

 - Generated Orthic Shorthand:
   ![Generated Orthic Shorthand](resources/demo_generated.png)

-- Handwritten Orthic Shorthand (from [here](https://orthic.shorthand.fun/manual#specimen-of-fully-written-style)):
+- For reference, here is the same text written by a human (from [here](https://orthic.shorthand.fun/manual#specimen-of-fully-written-style)):
   ![Handwritten Orthic Shorthand](resources/demo_handwritten.png)

-Both texts correspond to "The preceding rules and examples will enable the student to read the specimen of writing given on the opposite page of which this page is a" in English.
+Both texts correspond to "_The preceding rules and examples will enable the student to read the specimen of writing given on the opposite page of which this page is a_" in English.

 Here's a longer sample of (computer generated) output: